|kconrad at math dot uconn dot edu. (When you send an email message, please identify yourself at the end.)|

 - Proofs on homeworks should not be simply a string of logical and mathematical symbols, but include complete sentences in English.
 The role of English is to explain the strategy of your proof and the details as well.
 There will not be partial credit based on having misunderstood a question.

-- If you need exam accommodations based on a documented disability, you need to speak with both the Center for Student Disabilities and the course instructor within the first two weeks of the semester.
+- If you need accommodations based on a documented disability, you need to speak with both the Center for Student Disabilities and the course instructor within the first two weeks of the semester.

-Attendance: Since you will be working in groups,
+Attendance: Since you will be working in groups, your

-and then cannot meaningfully contribute to the homework.
+then cannot meaningfully contribute to the homework.

 Academic integrity: Students are expected to avoid academic misconduct.
 Your integrity is not worth losing (and the course not worth failing) by falsely presenting yourself in any aspect of this course.
 For further information on academic integrity, see Appendix A of the Student Code.